-Male dogs typically reach sexual maturation quicker than females, but that doesn’t mean you should mate your dogs at this age as they are still considered puppies.
+Male American Bullies typically reach sexual maturation quicker than females, but that doesn’t mean you should mate your dogs at this age as they are still considered puppies.

-If your American Bully is not properly trained, aggression can develop towards other dogs and strangers.
+If your dog is not properly trained, aggression can develop towards other dogs and strangers.